gillesdemey/Codex/README.md

-Manuscripter
+Codex
 =====

 Backup your application settings and dotfiles with ease.
 ----

-Manuscripter is a modular backup tool to help you backup and restore your application settings and dotfiles.
+Codex is a modular backup tool to help you backup and restore your application settings and dotfiles.